LeonardoRochaLima/LeonardoRochaLima/README.md

 - ⚽ I live in Brazil.

-- ✍ I give classes for teenagers on [Londrinense Tech](https://colegiolondrinense.com.br/home/noticia/52)
+- ✍ I gived classes for teenagers on [Londrinense Tech](https://colegiolondrinense.com.br/home/noticia/52)

-- 📫 How to reach me? **leonardo.lima@edu.unifil.com**
+- 📫 How to reach me? **leonardorocha.limaa@gmail.com**

 - 🎮 Fun fact **I like to play games**